 So what do you think?
 Is glassmaking an activity you think you might enjoy?
 Have you tried it already?
 Do share!
 Want more Finger Lakes, NY articles?
 Click for posts on breathtaking Watkins Glen State Park, delicious Finger Lakes food, and my favorite museum ever.

 Enjoy this article?
 Trip planning?
-To save you time, I did the search already, so you can click here for hotel deals near Corning, and here for beautiful Finger Lakes vacation rentals.
-A small commission goes to support this site at no extra cost to you, so thanks in advance, and happy travels!
+Click here for hotel deals near Corning, and here for beautiful Finger Lakes vacation rentals.
+These affiliates provide a small commission at no extra cost to you, so thanks in advance, and happy travels!